xinxinxiangrong-family/xinxinxiangrong-family.github.io/content/posts/grandma-stories/index.en.markdown

 Therefore,
 even though she hadn't received surgical training, a colleague tried to teach her how to perform minor surgeries.
-With argument,
-my grandma recalled that her hands were too delicate to make incisions in a patient's skin.
+My grandma recalled, with amusement, that her hands were too delicate to make incisions in a patient's skin.
 As a result,
 she remained an internist until her retirement.